 Each year, PGE and PacifiCorp file with the PUC to update the net power costs for the year and set a transition adjustment for Oregon customers that choose direct access during an election window.
-For example, in UE 287, PacifiCorp filed revised tariff sheets for Schedule 201 and 205 to implement its Transition Adjustment Mechanism.
 In this filing, PacifiCorp and PGE re-calculate their transition charges or credits through a complex methodology to determine the utility's stranded costs or benefits in a process called ongoing valuation (OAR 860-038-0140).
 At a minimum, the ongoing evaluation method must address: